 Most professional floor restorations involved sanding and polishing your timber floors, which can lift not only the look of your floor but instantly brighten up your room.

-A big plus, you can also choose from a wide range of stain colors giving your home a new look with the professional sand and polish.
+A big plus, you can also choose from a wide range of stain colours giving your home a new look with professional sand and polish.

-Most modern hardwood flooring generally comes in the form of either solid hardwood, which are solid wooden boards, or engineered hardwood, which is essentially plywood with a surface layer.
+Most modern hardwood flooring generally comes in the form of either solid hardwood, which is solid wooden boards, or engineered hardwood, which is essentially plywood with a surface layer.